SEND Provision

 Learning Mentors:

-Carre’s Grammar School prides itself on being an inclusive school and we are committed to encouraging and enabling all of our students to unlock their full potential.
-We recognise that a number of our students will, at different stages of their development, require tailored and targeted support over and above the usual academic and pastoral provision.
-The Student Support Team at Carre’s also aims to tailor and target support for individual students who have been identified as having a specific learning need, so that he or she can:
+Carre’s Grammar School prides itself on being an inclusive school and we are committed to encouraging and enabling all our students to unlock their full potential.
+We recognise that some of our students will, at different stages of their development, require tailored and targeted support over and above the usual academic and pastoral provision.
+The Student Support Team at Carre’s also aims to tailor and target support for individual students who have been identified as having a specific learning need, so that they can:

-• Embrace the range of opportunities available to him or her as a valued member of our school community
+- Embrace the range of opportunities available to them as a valued member of our school community

-• Move into adult life confident that he or she has the skills and independence to fulfil his or her ambitions
+- Move into adult life confident that they have the skills and independence to fulfil their ambitions.

 Supportive Environment